The FY21 Budget Process: How to Follow & Get Involved

 “The overwhelming majority of these new dollars will be needed simply to pay salary increases of existing employees which have already been negotiated and employee health care costs… that are not substantially within our control.
 While growth provides us with new revenue it also results in new demands for service and associated costs.
 An important part of the budget process will be trying to understand how the limited amount of new resources available, above what is needed to fund existing pay raises, should be allocated to meet new service needs.” — Town Manager Norman Khumalo, Joint Budget Meeting, Sept 24, 2019

-The Town Manager has issued a letter that provides a framework for the schools and municipal departments to follow when developing their individual budgets.
+The Town Manager issued a letter on September 25th that provides a framework for the schools and municipal departments to follow when developing their individual budgets.
 Here are key highlights:

 - Departments must justify budgets from the bottom up with an eye towards efficiency.